Oh-My/oh-my-webpack/README.md

 You might not be needing **Vue**, and that's fine.
 Just remove all things **Vue** in your `app.js`.

 #### Other frameworks
 Don't count on the base webpack configuration to handle compilation of components for you.
-You can add the necessary loaders and stuff to the webpack configuration by using the `extend` option documented in the options section below.
+You are free to add the necessary loaders and stuff to the webpack configuration yourself though.

 ### Compatible with the Laravel Mix helper
 The build process generates a `mix-manifest.json` which means you may use the [`mix()`](https://laravel.com/docs/5.8/helpers#method-mix) helper just like normal to resolve asset urls in Laravel projects.
 It's actually also compatible with the automatic replacement of the asset urls when hot module replacement is enabled.